 Prior to requesting any file contents data, the sender of the File Contents Request PDU MUST determine the appropriate index (specified in the lindex field) to identify the file on the remote clipboard.
-This index can be obtained through a File List, which is transferred via the Format Data Response PDU.
+This index can be obtained through a File List, which is transferred via the Format Data Request PDU and the Format Data Response PDU.